moo-the-cow/moo-rist-hosting-native/README.md

 you can contact the developer on discord: https://discord.gg/khTtNJjFBY

+I highly recommend to use my repository as I have contributed code to the RIST library myself you could call me the cow mascott of RIST, on a serious note: having a lot of know-how about this

 also check out the streaming board documentation on: https://irlbox.com/

 IRLBOX is using RIST BONDING and an advanced adaptive bitrate algorithm on top of the RIST integrated one